iatahmid/iatahmid.github.io/_posts/2025-09-10-case-study-gist.md

   * Virtual room with a passthrough portal to the real world for access to the keyboard.
   * Controller interaction.
   * Varjo XR-3 tethered to a PC.
-* **Data Collection:** NASA TLX, SUS, UEQ, Semi-structured interview
+* **Data Collection:** NASA TLX, SUS, UEQ, Semi-structured interview, Interaction Logs.

 ### Findings
-> Users preferred automated appraoch because of the ease, comfort, and performance enhancement it offered.
+> Users preferred automated appraoch because of the ease, comfort, and performance enhancement it offered. \\
 > Users were concerned about losing control when the AI did not provide rationales behind its actions.

 ## Study 2: Validating the use of Gaze